GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/config.md

     * `addDebugMsg` has default value false.
 When it is defined to true, the find-owners REST API will add extra debug messages by default in the returned JSON object.
+    * `autoAuthorApproval` has a default value of true.
+When it is defined to false, no assumptions will be made about a vote from an author who is also an owner.

 * Project variables should be defined in `project.config` of the `All-Projects` project and inherited by all other projects,